Washington Homeschool Laws & Requirements

 Homeschool Graduation Requirements in Washington State

+For many new homeschoolers the subject of graduation and diplomas is of keen interest.
 Homeschoolers are not subject to the same requirements for receiving a diploma as traditionally schooled students.
 It is the parents who decide the qualifications for graduation for each individual homeschooler, and it is the parents who provide their own diploma.
-However, students who plan to further their education after graduation will want to keep in mind the coursework requirements of any institution they may want to apply to.

 Returning to Public School after Homeschooling